-Presentation Skills Poor □ Borderline 🗆 Good □ Very Good □ The student demonstrates appropriate presentation skills including time management, organization, and delivery (vocal pace a nd volume, slide pre paration/clarity).
+Presentation Skills Poor □ Borderline 🗆 Good □ Very Good □ The student demonstr The student demonstrates appropriate presentation skills including time management, organization, and delivery (vocal pace ar nd volume, slide pre paration/clarity).
 Poor - The presentation on is disorganized.
-Sl ides difficult to read.
-In formation is excessiv ve and required editing.
-The presentat ion went over the al lotted time.
-The studer nt does not maintain appropriate voice volume and pace, and or does not mainta in eye contact with the audience.
-Very Good - Presenta tion well organized a nd holds listener's inte rest.
-Slides well desi gned, appropriate in number, easy to rea ad and understand.
-1 he student's voice is a opropriate in volume and rate, and eye contact maintained.
-The student shows an engaging, entertaining style which is enjoyable to listen to.
+SI lides difficult to read. nformation is excessive ve and required editing.
+The presentat ion went over the al llotted time.
+The stude ent does not maintain appropriate voice volume and pace, and /or does not mainta in eye contact with the e audience.
+Very Good - Presenta tion well organized a and holds listener's int erest.
+Slides well desig gned, appropriate in number, easy to rea ad and understand.
+T Γhe student's voice is a appropriate in volume and rate, and eye contact maintained.
+T he student shows ar າ engaging, entertainir ng style which is enjoy able to listen to.
 For project presentations, students receiving borderline in two or more categories will be asked to resubmit their project.
+Date: Student Name: Signature: